 Ask four recent graduates which year of high school was hardest for them, and chances are you’ll get four different answers.
 Each year of high school brings its own set of unique challenges that students have to prepare for.

 On top of those challenges comes external stressors and expectations.
-Add in the pressure from parents to get good grades, college applications, and heaps of extracurriculars, and it’s no wonder 70% of teens say anxiety is a major problem among peers.
+Students are facing pressure from parents to get good grades, the stress of college applications, and heaps of extracurriculars.
+According to the Centers for Disease Control and Prevention, more than a third of high school students have experienced stress, anxiety or depression during the recent Covid-19 pandemic.

 While each year of high school will have its own stressors, many will say junior year is the most challenging.
 Junior year can be the hardest for several reasons, but with the right prep and expectations, high school students can make the hardest year just a little easier.